 Montmartre is a hill located in the north of Paris and gives its name to the surrounding neighborhood.
 It is known for the Basilica of the Sacred Heart completed in 1919 and honors the French victims of the Franco-Prussian war of 1870.
 Climb the 300 steps to the top of the "Sacré-Coeur" for the most extraordinary view of the whole city.
 The area gets crowded early in the day so I recommend going there early morning for the best photo opportunities.

 Place du Tertre, a few blocks from the Basilica, is where many artists set up their easels to paint tourists or exhibit their work.
-Montmartre was the hub of modern art in the early 20th century and many artists such as Modigliani, Monet, Picasso and Van Gogh worked there.
-The "I love you" wall is also located in Montmartre.
+Montmartre was the hub of modern art in the early 20th century and many artists.
+Modigliani, Monet, Picasso and Van Gogh worked there.
+The "I Love You" wall is also located in Montmartre.

 My favorite part of Montmartre is actually Rue de l'Abreuvoir with its beautiful restaurant La Maison Rose.
-A very romantic setting for an engagement or honeymoon photo session.
+It's a very romantic setting for an engagement or honeymoon photo session.
 The famous cabaret Moulin Rouge is also located in Montmartre, at the bottom of the hill in the Pigalle neighborhood.

 6. Gardens & parks

 There are many beautiful gardens and parks all around Paris, but some are more famous than others.
 Seasons create different photo opportunities: in Spring, you have the cherry blossoms ; in the Fall, trees wear wonderful colors.

 The Tuileries Gardens were re-landscaped in 1664 by André Le Nôtre, the famous gardener of King Louis XIV.
 He gave them their current French formal garden style.
 They separate the Louvre from Place de la Concorde, and make for a pleasant walk.